SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     which consists of an identifier.
     Use this attribute when you want to expose a different name to Objective-C for the entity the ``objc`` attribute applies to.
-    You can use this argument to name classes, protocols, methods, getters, setters, and initializers.
-The example below exposes the getter for the ``enabled`` property of the ``ExampleClass`` to Objective-C code as ``isEnabled``
+    You can use this argument to name classes, enumerations, enumeration cases, protocols,
+    methods, getters, setters, and initializers.
+    The example below exposes
+    the getter for the ``enabled`` property of the ``ExampleClass`` to Objective-C code as ``isEnabled``
     rather than just as the name of the property itself.